Is it a retinol burn or a retinoid reaction?

 - Avoid being too liberal with your application of vitamin A serums or creams.
 Less is more.

 - Reduce the frequency of application.
-If you’ve been using a concentrated vitamin A every day, then once your skin has settled down, reintroduce it a few times a week.
+If you’ve been using a concentrated vitamin A every day, then once your skin has settled down, reintroduce it a few times a week until you reach a frequency your skin can tolerate.

 - Try not to panic.
 Your skin will be okay.